geoschem/integrated_methane_inversion/docs/source/advanced/imi-docker-container.rst

 Using Singularity instead of Docker
 ===================================
-We use Docker `Docker <https://docs.docker.com/get-started/overview/>`__ to containerize the IMI, but the docker containers can also be run using `Singularity <https://docs.sylabs.io/guides/3.5/user-guide/introduction.html>`__.
+We use Docker `Docker <https://docs.docker.com/get-started/overview/>`__ to containerize the IMI, but it may also be possible to use other container engines, like `Singularity <https://docs.sylabs.io/guides/3.5/user-guide/introduction.html>`__.
 Singularity is a container engine designed to run on HPC systems and local clusters, as some clusters do not allow Docker to be installed.
 Note: using Singularity to run the IMI is untested and may not work as expected.

 First pull the image:::

-    $ singularity pull public.ecr.aws/w1q7j9l2/imi-docker-image:latest
+    $ singularity pull public.ecr.aws/w1q7j9l2/imi-ubuntu-docker-image:latest

 Then run the image:::

-    $ singularity run imi-docker-repository_latest.sif
+    $ singularity run imi-ubuntu-docker-image_latest.sif